Hoarding Disorder -The Truth That Lies Beneath the Mess

 Getting help for your hoarding

-Many people do not get help until hoarding triggers a crisis, such as legal actions or evictions, bankruptcy, injuries resulting from slips and falls, alienation from friends and family, or intervention by concerned family members.
-Hoarding in itself is stressful, and addressing the problem before a crisis occurs is preferable to doing it when you’re under threat of eviction or worried about having your pets or children taken away from you.
+Hoarding in itself is stressful.
+Addressing the problem before a crisis occurs is preferable to doing it when you’re under threat of eviction, or worried about having your pets or children taken away from you.

-If you feel clutter has gotten the upper hand in your life, feel powerless or paralysed because of it, or decide that hoarding has had a negative impact on your work performance, your social life, or your relationships with family members, it’s time to get help.
+If you feel clutter has gotten the upper hand in your life, and feel powerless or paralysed because of it?
+Or can see that hoarding has had a negative impact on your work performance, your social life, or your relationships with family members?
+It’s time to get help.

 What can you expect from treatment for hoarding?

-There is no medication that directly helps hoarding.
-While medication prescribed for co-existing problems like OCD and depression can indirectly help by decreasing anxiety and improving outlook and mood, the most common and effective way to deal with hoarding itself is through Cognitive behavioural therapy (CBT).
+There is no medication that directly helps hoarding disorder.
+Medication prescribed for co-existing problems like OCD and depression can indirectly help by decreasing anxiety and improving outlook and mood.

 A therapist experienced in treating hoarding will help you explore, understand, and redirect hoarding urges.
-He or she will also help you with practical skills, such as decreasing the anxiety that comes with de-cluttering, improving your ability to make sound decisions about what to keep and what to discard, and assist you in developing more effective ways to cope with feelings of loss and loneliness.
+He or she will also help you with practical skills.
+This includes decreasing the anxiety that comes with de-cluttering, improving your ability to make sound decisions about what to keep and what to discard, and developing ways to cope with feelings of loss and loneliness.

 How can you help a hoarder?